Skip to Content

 Anti-A/Anti-B Hemagglutinins

-Anti-A and anti-B hemagglutinins are naturally occurring antibodies (mostly IgM) present in the plasma of individuals who lack the corresponding antigen.
-The presence of anti-A and anti-B hemagglutinins in IVIG preparations has been linked to an increased risk of hemolytic reactions in patients with non-O blood groups.2
+Anti-A and anti-B hemagglutinins are naturally occurring antibodies (mostly IgM) present in the plasma of individuals who lack the corresponding blood group antigen.
+When present as contaminants in IVIG preparations, these antibodies have been linked to an increased risk of hemolytic reactions, particularly in patients with non-O blood groups.2

 Anti-D Immunoglobulin